StanPreschlack/Portfolio/README.md

 # portfolio
-A personal portfolio website made using the beta qwik framework
+The code for the website stan-preschlack.com.
+Build using the beta html-first qwik framework!